-Several conventional mathematical methods have been proposed for 3D coronary tree reconstruction from ICA projections \cite{ccimen2016reconstruction,8864089}, but they usually depend on traditional stereo vision algorithms requiring substantial manual interactions such as label annotations.
+Several conventional mathematical methods have been proposed for 3D coronary tree reconstruction from ICA projections \cite{ccimen2016reconstruction,8864089,Banerjee2018stacom,Banerjee2019premi}, but they usually depend on traditional stereo-vision algorithms, requiring substantial manual interactions.
 The emergence and prosperity of deep neural networks have enabled 3D automated reconstruction from limited views in medical images \cite{wang2023review,ratul2021ccx,9176040}.
-Most of them need large training datasets and follow supervised learning manner, but the acquisition of paired data has always been a concern in real clinics.
-Recently, Neural Radiance Fields (NeRF) \cite{gao2022nerf} make a significant contribution to the field of computer vision, allowing for implicit neural representation and novel view synthesis.
-In implicit neural representation learning, a bounded scene is parameterised by a neural network as a continuous function that maps spatial coordinates to metrics such as occupancy and colour.
-The optimisation of NeRF only relies on several images from different viewpoints.
-Based on NeRF, Neural Attenuation Fields \cite{zha2022naf} (NAF) are proposed to tackle the problem of sparse-view cone-beam computed tomography (CT) reconstruction, but they require at least 50 projections. \cite{shen2022nerp} proposed an implicit neural representation learning methodology to reconstruct CT images, but it only performs on 10, 20 and 30 projections.
-Thus 3D reconstruction using deep learning from very few projections such as 2 projections without 3D ground truth and large training datasets still remains challenging.
+Most of them need large training datasets and work in a supervised learning manner, but the acquisition of paired data has always been a challenge in real clinics.
+Recently, Neural Radiance Fields (NeRF) \cite{gao2022nerf} have made a significant contribution to the field of computer vision, allowing for neural implicit representation and novel view synthesis.
+In neural implicit representation learning, a bounded scene is parameterised by a neural network as a continuous function that maps spatial coordinates to metrics such as occupancy and colour.
+The optimization of NeRF only relies on several images from different viewpoints.
+Based on NeRF, Neural Attenuation Fields \cite{zha2022naf} (NAFs) are proposed to tackle the problem of sparse-view cone-beam computed tomography (CT) reconstruction, which require at least 50 projections. \cite{shen2022nerp} proposed a neural implicit representation learning methodology to reconstruct CT images, which performs on 10, 20, and 30 projections.